alis-maple/zenypota.net/README.md

 # zenypota.net
-This repository is zenypota release site
+This repository is zenypota release site!